10 Tips for Staying Safe While Camping in the Wilderness

 Researching the area you intend to visit is vital as it allows you to understand the terrain to expect and know the right things to pack for your trip.

 Are you going to camp in a forest, desert, or near a lake or ocean?
-Remember, different types of terrains require different gear to ensure ultimate comfort and safety when camping.
+Remember that different types of terrain require different gear to ensure ultimate comfort and safety when camping.

 Understanding your camping destination will also prepare you mentally and help you learn the safety practices you need for the specific area.
 For example, if you’re camping in a bear country, you’ll need to learn how to avoid bears and protect yourself in case of an encounter with them.

-Once you arrive at your destination, inspecting your campsite before pitching a tent or building a campfire is essential.
+Once you arrive at your destination, it is essential to inspect your campsite before pitching a tent or building a campfire.

 2. Double Check the Weather